 Streamline supports data capture on a non-rooted Android device.
-It collects CPU performance data and Arm[®] Mali[TM] GPU performance data from a single application, so you can profile your game or application without device modification.
-Configuring Streamline to collect the right data is easy - use the templates to select the most appropriate set of counters for your target device.
-Identify bottlenecks and optimize your application for mobile devices faster.
+Streamline collects CPU performance data and Arm[®] Mali[TM] GPU, or Arm Immortalis[TM] GPU, performance data from a single application, so you can profile your game or application without device modification.
+To configure Streamline to collect the right data, use the templates to select the most appropriate set of counters for your device.